 Built in the 1920's to house a girls' boarding school, Claiborne Hall is on the National Register of Historic Places.
-Arguably one of the most unique places around, the red Spanish-style roof and tall windows are instantly recognizable.
-Its halls seems to echo with the laughter of generations of campers and students and retreat-goers who've found a haven here.
+Arguably one of the most unique places around, the red Spanish-style roof and framed windows are instantly recognizable.

 Year-round for groups

 Spring / Summer / Fall for individual guests